opencloudshare/VulnSpider_cloud/README.md

 # VulnSpider_cloud

-too simple and easy to read, use or rewrite
+simple and easy to read, use or rewrite

 put chromedirver.exe in your chrome directory, perhaps adding to PATH is needed